Don't Go Breaking My Heart: "Snow Queen"

-The B-side, "Snow Queen", remained unavailable on CD outside Australia until April 2019 when it was included as a bonus track on the reissue of Kiki Dee's Cage the Songbird album, included in the 5-CD box set The Rocket Years.
+"Snow Queen" remained unavailable on CD outside Australia until April 2019, when it was included as a bonus track on the reissue of Kiki Dee's Cage the Songbird album, included in the 5-CD box set The Rocket Years.
 In May 2019 it was also included on the 3-CD box set Gold, a retrospective of Dee's career spanning various labels.
 In 2020, it was also included on Elton John's 8-CD box set Jewel Box.

 Personnel

 Based on information on the Elton John official website.